nuts92/CoronaGuide/README.md

 <img src="https://media.giphy.com/media/ZBQCMF7uMcUuguS7zg/giphy.gif" width="300"> <img src="https://media.giphy.com/media/Y0z271vB3hiEeXfi2Y/giphy.gif" width="300">

 ### FireStore Database Quiz Collection
-The questions of the quiz are stored in the Firestore database inside a collection called "Quiz" collection and each document in this collection represents a questions.
+The questions of the quiz are stored in the Firestore database inside a collection called "Quiz" collection and each document in this collection represents a question.
 In order to differentiate between the different types of questions, I've give each question a category that can be used in the code to determine which fragment to display based on the question category type.

 ### FireStore Database Quiz Collection Screenshot